BlockDevsUnited/DEX-Course/README-project-setup.md

 **Example commands.**
 Make sure that you modify with your arguments.

 1. Compile, deploy and verify the Factory contract.
-Start with modifying ```deploy-UniswapV2Factory.js``` to give the correct constructor arguents.Also, give the correct constructor arguments on the verify commend below.
+Start with modifying ```deploy-UniswapV2Factory.js``` to give the correct constructor arguents.
+Also, give the correct constructor arguments on the verify command below.

 ```
  npx hardhat run --network rinkeby scripts/deploy-UniswapV2Factory.js